EncompassRest/EncompassRest/README.md

 # EncompassRest
 Encompass API Client Library for .NET

-MAJOR Redesign being pushed out.
+A MAJOR Redesign has been pushed out.
+The old source code is still available in the legacy branch.
 More documentation and a NuGet package forthcoming.

 To get started create a client object within an async method
 ```c#